Azure-Samples/AI-Gateway/AI-GATEWAY.md

 *   Uses OpenAI to generate the embeddings.  {style="font-size:20px"}
 *   Supports key word search, hybrid search and semantic ranking.  {style="font-size:20px"}
 *   OpenAI completion is generated based on the user prompt and the AI search results.  {style="font-size:20px"}
-*   All the APIs from OpenAI and AI Search are served trough APIM without using keys.  {style="font-size:20px"}
+*   All the APIs from OpenAI and AI Search are served trough Azure API Management without using keys.  {style="font-size:20px"}

 ---